How to Organize Without a Professional OrganizerJun 08, 2022

-With a Professional Organizer's guidance and plan, clients can do the heavy lifting and create a space that fits the needs of their family.
+With a Professional Organizer's guidance and plan, clients can do the heavy lifting and create a space that fits the needs of their families.

 Recently, a client booked an assessment appointment with me.
-This assessment allowed me to walk though the home with her and her husband in various rooms that they felt needed to be organized.
-During our time together we spoke in depth about their goals, challenges and upcoming deadlines.
-With a church garage sale quickly approaching, I formulated a plan to to help them organized and declutter.
+This assessment allowed me to walk through the home with her and her husband in various rooms that they felt needed to be organized.
+During our time together we spoke in depth about their goals, challenges, and upcoming deadlines.
+With a church garage sale quickly approaching, I formulated a plan to help them organize and declutter.

-I recommend this style of organizing for clients who have the time to do the work, a steady commitment to purge items with little sentimental attachment and who need a budget friendly option.
+I recommend this style of organizing for clients who have the time to do the work, have a steady commitment to purge items with little sentimental attachment, and need a budget-friendly option.
 This is with a knowing that they always have me to turn to if they ever get stuck.